linkerd/linkerd/namerd/docs/interface.md

 ]
 ```

-Returns a list of concrete names that namerd knows about.
+Returns a list of concrete names that Namerd knows about.

 Parameter | Type | Description
 --------- | ---- | -----------